-: CLA coding related to transmission oriented APDUs applying to commands not listed in table 10.5 (e.g. GlobalPlatform) falls outside of the scope of the present document.
+NOTE 1: CLA coding related to transmission oriented APDUs applying to commands not listed in table 10.5 (e.g. GlobalPlatform) falls outside of the scope of the present document.

+NOTE 2: The ambiguity related to the INS values '78' and '7A' can be avoided if the GlobalPlatform secure channel which may use these commands is only opened on a logical channel different from the basic channel.

 10.1.3 Coding of parameter bytes

 The value of the parameters P1 and P2 depends on the command.
 If the parameter is not used, the value is set to '00'.
 Coding of the parameter bytes is presented in the command definition clauses.